We communicate via email, text message & the FlexiBuzz app to parents…..

 If parents come to take children from school between 8.55am and 3pm, they must advise the home group teacher and sign out at the office via VisTab.
 Pupils are not permitted to leave the school grounds during the school day for any reason without permission from a teacher.
 Children are not allowed to enter neighbour’s properties to collect balls or to climb over any fences backing onto the school.

 Our well-resourced library is open during the day, including lunchtime, for children to borrow books, read and do research.
 Our library is staffed by an experienced librarian who is supported by student librarians.

 Windsor and Burwood children are able to borrow two books at a time.
 These are issued for two weeks.
-All other children can have five books issue for four weeks.
+All other children can have three books issued for four weeks.
 It is compulsory for every child to use a library bag to carry books to and from school.
 These can be purchased at the school office or supplied from home.
 Lost or damaged books are charged for at replacement cost.
-There is no charge for overdue books, however further books are not issued until they are returned.
+There is no charge for overdue books, however further books may not issued until they are returned.

 There is a lost property collection point in the CHOICE Room.
 We cannot stress enough that uniform and belongings must be named.
 Unclaimed and un-named clothing will be used as needed by the school at the end of each term.

 Lost property will be returned to its owner if it is named.

 Lunch Service - There are two lunch options:

 Subway order forms are available from the CHOICE Room or on the school website and must be returned to the drop-box outside the office with full payment and correct money before 9am Monday for delivery of Subway that day.
 This is a cash only service.
 Subway will be delivered to the school by 12.30pm on a Monday and children collect their lunch from the office.